Propagated Error & Combining Measurements

 where \(\delta x\) is the absolute error (uncertainty) and \(x\) is the measured value.

-• A 1 cm error on a 2 cm bolt is a 50% error — terrible!
+• A 1 cm error on a 2 cm bolt is a 50% error – unacceptable in practice.

-Newton’s Law of Universal Gravitation says that every object with mass attracts every other object with mass:
+Newton’s Law of Universal Gravitation states that every object with mass attracts every other object with mass:

 \[F_g = \frac{G \, m_1 \, m_2}{r^2}\]